Pumpkin Muffins

 Notes

-• Pumpkin puree.
+- Pumpkin puree.
 This recipe calls for 1 ½ cups of pumpkin puree, which equals one, 15 oz can of pumpkin puree.
-If you have fresh homemade puree, feel free to use that as well!
-Just be sure you have drained the water out of it so that it’s thick and isn’t runny.
+Or you can use homemade pumpkin puree.

-• Salted Butter.
-Unsalted butter, coconut oil, canola oil or ghee can be used in place of butter with great results.
-You can substitute part of the butter with applesauce, but I prefer it with butter.
+- Salted Butter.
+Unsalted butter, coconut oil, canola oil or ghee can be used in place of butter.
+You can replace half the butter with applesauce.

 Nutrition